jlangr/ccode2/classes.md

 }
 ```

+Ugh, a switch statement, and an old-school one at that.

-The moved method still doesn't look at home in Holding, however.
-While `calculateLateFine` does interact directly with the Holding (asking for `daysLate`), it predominantly interacts with a Material object returned by `getMaterial`.
+Even after being moved to holding, the method still doesn't look at home, however.
+While `calculateLateFine` does interact directly with the Holding (asking for `daysLate`), it predominantly interacts with the Material object returned by `getMaterial`.

-`calculateLateFine` will likely suffer many changes over time.
+`calculateLateFine` is the sort of method that will likely suffer many changes over time.
 It has at least three reasons to change: the addition of new material types (e-books, puzzles, STEM kits, and so on), new schemes to encourage patrons to return materials in high demand, and new rates to cover material price increases.

-It violates another SOLID principle&mdash;we want to minimize "opening up" existing classes to make changes, and instead find ways to enhance a system by adding new, single-purpose classes.
+Such a method violates another SOLID principle&mdash;we want to minimize "opening up" existing classes to make changes, and instead find ways to enhance a system by adding new, single-purpose classes.
 This is known as the *Open-Closed Principle*, or OCP.

-why is this a good thing

-right now: a change has to occur in two places--switch statement and the numb list itself.
-Switch statements are sure to be replicated elsewhere.

-What would the OCP look like taken to the ...?
-It would suggest a plug &amp; play mentality, where you drop new modules in...
-Example: THe previous controller itself.
-Need a new route?
-Drop in a route class.
-Create a simple framework  that picks it up automatically. ...
+Open classes introduce risk and cost; Holding is clearly open.
+Changes to any of the three responsibilities in `calculateLateFine` carries the risk of breaking existing behaviors in Holding.
+With a drippy `switch` statement in the mix, anything can happen.

+## Should We Do Anything Now?

 Typical systems being what they are, we already missed most of the opportunities to take advantage of the OCP.
 Our codebase is unashamed about its openness.
 Virtually no classes are closed.
 Rampant change greets everyone who much touch the code.

 If change is a given, the best approach is to wait for it.
 Speculative cleanup introduces unnecessary risk for improvement no one yet needs.
 Let's wait for the next change.

-...
+## What About Now?

 OK that didn't take too long.
-We were told, moments ago, that indeed we must support a couple new material types.
+We were told, moments ago (between the prior paragraph and this section), that indeed we must support a couple new material types.
 Specifically, we need to allow jigsaw puzzles and board games to be borrowed.

-... text update here ...
+There's also a new fine scheme the library folks want to try.

+We'll prepare for the new requirement by first

 Each of the two switch branches calculates an appropriate `fine` value using one of two strategies.
 We can extract the tiny bits of calculation logic to a couple strategy classes, each implementing a commond interface: